PREAMBLE AND SUMMARY

 2.3.1.
 Nuclear power development strategy

-The document New Nuclear Source at the Jaslovské Bohunice Site was approved by a governmental resolution in 2008, in which the Government required an evaluation of legal and economic implications within the context of the locality of NPP Bohunice and establishment of a venture which will support construction of a new nuclear power plant at the Jaslovské Bohunice site.
+The document New Nuclear Source at the Jaslovské Bohunice Site was approved by a governmental resolution in 2008, in which the Government required an evaluation of legal and economic implications within the context of the site of NPP Bohunice and establishment of a venture which will support construction of a new NPP at the Jaslovské Bohunice site.

-The proposal for establishment of the company Jadrová energetická spolocnost Slovenska (Nuclear Energetic Company of Slovakia, JESS) was approved by a governmental resolution in December 2009.
-JESS was established as a joint venture consisting of the companies JAVYS and CEZ (see Table 7).
-The shares of both investors are in compliance with the stockholder contract — 51% for JAVYS and 49% for CEZ.
+The proposal for establishment of the company Jadrová energetická spolocnost Slovenska (Nuclear Energy Company of Slovakia, JESS) was approved by a governmental resolution in December 2009.
+JESS was established as a joint venture consisting of the companies JAVYS, a. s., and CEZ Bohunice, a. s., subsidiary of the company CEZ, a. s.
+The shares of both investors are in compliance with the stockholder contract — 51% for JAVYS, a. s., and 49% for CEZ, a. s.

 TABLE 7.
 PLANNED NUCLEAR POWER PLANTS